psi-4ward/mqtt-s7-connector/README.md

 ## Commandline options
 `--yaml`<br>
-Adding this option will enable mqtt-s7-connector to use yaml config files.
+Adding this option will enable mqtt-s7-connector to use YAML config files.

 `--config <path>` <br>
 Specify the path of the config file